University of Massachusetts launches Amherst Chancellor search

 "We are seeking a leader who will take what is already an outstanding public research university and bring it to even higher levels of accomplishment and acclaim.
 The selection of a permanent Chancellor is of critical importance to both the flagship campus and to the University as a whole.
 I am expecting this Committee to help identify candidates who will be able to lead the Amherst campus along its chosen path and continue to shape its vision for the future," President Caret said.

 "For nearly a century and a half, the University of Massachusetts Amherst has been shaping lives and building our Commonwealth.
-We want our next Chancellor to advance this historic mission and to make the University of Massachusetts even more indispensible to our citizens and our state," President Caret said.
+We want our next Chancellor to advance this historic mission and to make the University of Massachusetts even more indispensable to our citizens and our state," President Caret said.

 President Caret added: "I want to commend Chancellor Holub for his leadership and for working to make public higher education of the highest quality available to all of our citizens."